Anshula30/Assignment-2/README.md

 ```
 According to the above plot we found that Tornadoes were the leading reason for population health.
 Than we had some other events like heat, thunderstorm etc. (Answer-1)

-Code Chunk-5, It shows the harm by the Event on the property and crop.
+The following plot shows the Property and crop damage by the Weather Events

+Code Chunk-5

 ```{r plot2,fig.height=15, fig.width=10,fig.align='right'}
 par(mfrow = c(2, 1), mar = c(5,12,4,12), oma = c(0, 0, 2, 0))